Narppp/beginner-proj/README.md

 # beginner-proj
 Beginner Python Projects

-1 Month worth of Python Beginner Projects
+1 month worth of Python Beginner Projects

 Hello, I am a beginner that is currently learning Python as my first programming language.
 The projects that I will be putting here are what im able to make in a month.